 Many eye tracking devices are based on video cameras that observe our eyes and produce high-resolution images of our irises, pupils, and scleras.
-In this process, light emitting diodes illuminate the eyes, and these LEDs produce reflections off the corneal surfaces to provide critical geometric information about the orientation of the eyeball.
+In the eye tracking process, light emitting diodes illuminate the eyes, and these LEDs produce reflections off the corneal surfaces to provide critical geometric information about the orientation of the eyeball.

 An essential part of an eye tracking device lies behind the cameras.
 This image processing function identifies the eyes within the images, measures the geometric features of the eye elements, and computes the spatial positions and orientations of the eyes.